Anomalocaridid/handlr-regex/README.md

 sudo pacman -S handlr-regex
 ```

-Optionally you can also use `handlr-regex` as a replacement for `xdg-open` by putting a shadowing script into `$HOME/.local/bin` directtory (or any other `$PATH` directory).
-Use the following shell snippet as an example:
+Optionally, you can also use `handlr-regex` as a replacement for `xdg-open` by shadowing it with a script in `$HOME/.local/bin/` (or any other user-scoped `$PATH` directory).
+Use the following script as an example:

 ```sh
 echo "#!/bin/sh